js-data/js-data/README.md

 ## js-data  [![Stories in Backlog](https://badge.waffle.io/js-data/js-data.svg?label=backlog&title=Backlog)](http://waffle.io/js-data/js-data) [![Stories in Ready](https://badge.waffle.io/js-data/js-data.svg?label=ready&title=Ready)](http://waffle.io/js-data/js-data) [![Stories in progress](https://badge.waffle.io/js-data/js-data.svg?label=in%20progress&title=In%20Progress)](http://waffle.io/js-data/js-data)

 Inspired by [Ember Data](https://github.com/emberjs/data), JSData is the model layer you've been craving.
-It consists of a convenient in-memory cache for managing your data, and several adapters for communicating with various persistence layers.
+It consists of a convenient framework-agnostic in-memory cache for managing your data, which uses adapters for communicating with various persistence layers.

 You can use the [http adapter](http://www.js-data.io/js-data-http), which is perfect for communicating with your RESTful backend.
 You could also use the [localStorage adapter](http://www.js-data.io/js-data-localstorage).
 More adapters are coming, and you're free to implement your own.